FIT Academy: A Public Charter School

 Welcome to FIT Academy where we believe that children need a foundation of health and fitness in order to achieve academic excellence!
 Our approach to this vision will include daily physical education and health, weekly field day at an indoor sports facility, and full implementation of brain breaks throughout the day!
 For more information on this science please read the following articles!

-FIT Academy is scheduled to opened in the Fall of 2017 as a K-8 school serving approximately 180 students in our first year and we are scheduled to add one grade in each subsequent year beginning with 9th grade in 2018-2019 until we reach a full enrollment in grades K-12.
+FIT Academy opened in the Fall of 2017 as a K-8 school serving approximately 180 students and will be adding one grade in each subsequent year beginning with 9th grade in 2018-2019 until we reach a full enrollment in grades K-12.

 Our school is the result of five years of research, planning, and development including collaboration from numerous leaders in the areas of education, health and fitness, and character education.
 At FIT Academy, we believe in drawing from the strengths of field research and experts and for this purpose, we have developed a number of partnerships with leaders in the three developmental areas to support us in this journey.